New SALW control projects are initiated in support of the Western Balkans SALW Control Roadmap

 Reduce risk - Increase safety – Towards ending SALW misuse in domestic violence context, will be implemented by UNDP Serbia.
 The project will reduce the misuse of firearms in the context of violence against women, domestic violence and other forms of gender-based violence by improving practices and procedures related to criminal justice response to SALW misuse, setting up the basis for evidence-based policy making, increasing the awareness among general population on the dangers of illicit SALW possession and misuse, and developing knowledge packages for risk reduction of firearms misuse in the context of gender-based violence.

 Advancing the Capacities of the Ministry of Interior in the Field of Custody Chain, Crime Scene Investigations and the Ballistic Laboratory in the Field of Operations and Investigations in Trafficking of Firearms and Firearms Criminality, will be implemented by UNDP Serbia.
-The project will strengthen the regulatory framework for custody chain and crime scene investigation (CSI), increase the capacity of CSI units through specialized training, equipment and accreditation, and improve the management and storage of ballistic evidence, and ballistic testing.
+The project will strengthen the regulatory framework for custody chain and crime scene investigation (CSI), increase the capacity of CSI units through specialized training and equipment, and improve the management and storage of ballistic evidence, and ballistic testing.

 *References to Kosovo shall be understood to be in the context of Security Council resolution 1244 (1999).